shreyas20063/Signals_and_Systems_Python_simulations/convolution/README.md

 # Convolution Simulator

-An interactive Python application for visualizing convolution operations for both continuous and discrete-time signals.Built for engineering education and signal processing understanding.
+An interactive Python application for visualizing convolution operations for both continuous and discrete-time signals.
+Built for engineering education and signal processing understanding.

+---

+## Also Available as Web Application

+This simulation is also available in the **web platform** version with additional features:
+- Browser-based interface (no installation required)
+- Real-time step-by-step visualization
+- Mobile-responsive design

+See [signals-web-platform](../signals-web-platform/) for the web version.

+---

 ## Table of Contents